I love seeing all the holiday lights come out.

 Loss of a loved one through death or disease like Alzheimer’s can bring feelings of grief associated with treasured memories and traditions.
 Feelings of grief can seem to cast a big shadow over the holiday spirit of hope and joy.
 It is possible to still enjoy these treasured memories and traditions by finding ways to incorporate the memory of your loved one into them.
 Some suggestions may include making a donation in their name to a favorite charity, making a special ornament, or lighting a special candle.
 The possibilities are endless.
 New traditions can build upon old, cherished traditions.
 New traditions help us to move forward on our journey into a place of hope and healing.
 A place where we can find light in the midst of the darkness cast by the shadows of grief, hopelessness, and despair.

 Have you ever noticed that even the darkest room can be pierced by the tiniest source of light?
 It is my hope and prayer that the light will outshine whatever darkness may attempt to cast its shadow around you this season.

 May your holiday season be filled with the light of hope, joy, and love.

 May the Light shine brightly upon you and give you peace.

 Do you have questions about how to transition into Senior Living communities?
 Please connect with us!

-Reverend Sherry Perry, serves as staff chaplain with Blakeford at Green Hills to residents, family, and team members.
-She is board certified with both the Board of Chaplaincy Certification Inc., (BCCi) an affiliate of the Association of Professional Chaplains (APC), and the National Association of Veterans Affairs Chaplains (NAVAC).
+Reverend Sherry Perry is board certified with both the Board of Chaplaincy Certification Inc., (BCCi) an affiliate of the Association of Professional Chaplains (APC), and the National Association of Veterans Affairs Chaplains (NAVAC).
 She received her Master of Divinity from Vanderbilt Divinity School.